mkayeterry/mkayeterry/README.md

     <span>I'm Melissa!
 I recently graduated from UCSB with a degree in biochemistry-molecular biology, but my path took a turn towards computational biology and programming.</span>
     <br>
     <br>
-    <span>Currently, I'm working on some projects to gear my skillset towards work as a data analyst.
+    <span>Currently, I'm working on some projects to gear my skillset towards work as a data analyst or the like!
 The latest and greatest is a recipe matching web application (cool name: tbd).
 This application is supported by a Python-powered REST API, and utilizes an AWS event-driven pipeline to integrate millions of recipes from various sources on an EC2-hosted Postgres database.
 Take a look at the associated repos below.</span>
 </div>

 <br>